patpatrick/Programming-languages-Development/exercices/01/Responses.md

 # Exercices
+## 3. Programming in ILP1
+### __Objectives__:  Understand all the steps to write and execute a pro- gram ILP1.
+#### Goals
+1. Write a ILP1 program.
+2. The developing syntactically by validation.
+3. Le mettre au point sémantiquement par son exécution.

+#### 3.3 Work to be done
+Écrire un programme ILP1 qui calcule le discriminant d’une équation du second de- gré étant donnés les coefficients a, b, c.
+Votre programme doit d’abord lier les variables a, b et c aux valeurs choisies pour exécuter le calcul (avec des blocs unaires enchâs- sés).
+Ensuite, le programme calcule le discriminant et doit retourner l’une des chaînes suivantes :

+* discriminating negative: no roots
+* positive discriminant: two roots
+* discriminant zero: one root

+Your program must of course be well-formed and valid.
+Also try not compute the discriminant at most once.
+The evaluation of this program is the subject of a following section.
+Once you know write JUnit tests (see below), you can write the appropriate tests for your discriminating program: see section 5.

 ## 4. Test JUnit
 ### __Objectives__: Write a test according to the conventions of JUnit4 and ILP.
 #### Goals